-The commonly used laser welding progress is called laser transmission welding.
-The laser beam, after transmission through the upper-layer transparent material, will be absorbed by the lower layer.
+Laser welding plastic, the laser beam, after transmission through the upper-layer transparent material, will be absorbed by the lower layer.
 The laser energy, after being absorbed, will be transformed into heat.
-Since two layers of materials are forced together, the heat will be conducted to transparent layer from absorbing layer, which would make the two layers of materials melt and connected.
-At the same time, the internal pressure occurs because of the material’s thermal expansion.
+Since two layers of materials are forced together, the heat will be conducted to a transparent layer from the absorbing layer, making the two layers of materials melt and connected.
+At the same time, the internal pressure occurs because of the material's thermal expansion.
 The total effort of the internal and external pressure can make sure two layers are firmly welded.
-For the product lower-layer material does not absorb laser, additive needs to be applied to the lower layer.
+For the product, the lower-layer material does not absorb laser.
+An additive must be applied to the lower layer.

 Clear Material Laser Welding

-Clear polymers required special infrared absorbers which were expensive and difficult to apply.
+Clear polymers required special infrared absorbers, which were expensive and difficult to apply.
 In transparent laser plastic welding, a higher wavelength laser is used, which interacts differently with the plastic than the typical 808nm or 980nm infrared lasers used in through-transmission welding.
-Some of the laser energy is still transmitted or passed through a clear thermoplastic, but at this higher wavelength, some absorption is seen, volumetrically, through the part - enough volumetric absorption to heat and plasticize the polymer.
+Some of the laser energy is still transmitted or passed through a transparent thermoplastic.
+Still, at this higher wavelength, some absorption is seen, volumetrically, enough volumetric absorption to heat and plasticize the polymer through the part.

-It is commonly known that when lasers pass through any medium, some of that laser energy will be absorbed in the surfaces of the lens.
-In the case of transparent plastic welding, there are four surfaces where absorption will increase: the upper surface, the two surfaces at the joint interface and the lower surface.
-Because the interface of the joint is comprised of two surfaces, most of the absorption in clear-to-clear welding takes place here making it a perfect solution for joining clear thermoplastics without absorber additives.
+When lasers pass through any medium, some of that laser energy will be absorbed by the lens's surfaces.
+In transparent plastic welding, there are four surfaces where absorption will increase: the upper surface, the two surfaces at the joint interface and the lower surface.
+Because the joint interface comprises two surfaces, most of the absorption in clear-to-clear welding occurs here, making it a perfect solution for joining transparent thermoplastics without absorber additives.